 But I already planned my vacation for this summer!

-That’s awesome!
+We know vacations are important!
 We certainly don’t expect volunteers to commit every single week to remaining available to take shifts.
 You should know though, that volunteers with more availability in their first year will receive preference for acceptance into the volunteer training over candidates that will be gone for longer periods of time.
 For example, a candidate who will be gone for 2 weeks in December will be given higher preference for acceptance over a candidate who will be gone for a month-long trip in summer.

 What is training like?